yenthusiastic/Musical-Wristband/README.md

 However, being inspired by the interactive poster from Jana which can play melodies through touching (see <a href="/Textile_Bootcamp_Overview.pdf">Overview</a> document, Day 4), I challenged myself to do something similar instead.
 This would make the wristband more fun to interact with and not so passive as a temperature sensor.
 Instead of playing fixed programmed melodies, I would prefer the wristband to let users compose their own melodies with different musical notes by touching different spots on the textile.

-Using an <a href="http://www.exp-tech.de/pro-micro-5v-16mhz">Arduino Pro Micro</a> (which can replace Arduino UNO for this project’s purpose but is more compact and also easy to reprogram through its micro-USB port), I would be able to wire up 1 loudspeaker, <a href="https://www.adafruit.com/category/168">1 Neopixel</a> and easily up to 12 DIY capacitive sensors (see <a href="/Overview.pdf">Overview</a> document, Day 4), meaning <b>the wristband can play up to 12 different musical notes</b>.
+Using an <a href="http://www.exp-tech.de/pro-micro-5v-16mhz">Arduino Pro Micro</a> (which can replace Arduino UNO for this project’s purpose but is more compact and also easy to be programmed through its micro-USB port), I would be able to wire up together 1 loudspeaker, <a href="https://www.adafruit.com/category/168">1 Neopixel</a> and easily up to 12 DIY capacitive sensors (see <a href="/Overview.pdf">Overview</a> document, Day 4), meaning the wristband can play up to 12 different musical notes.

 =======

 <h1> Resources </h1>

 In this repository I have included the materials required to complete the project:
 <ul> <a href="/BOM.xlsx">1.
-Electronic components list</a></ul>
+Electronic components and tools list</a></ul>
 <ul> <a href="/Design%20files">2.
 Design files</a></ul>
 <ul> <ul> <a href="/Design%20files/Bracelet-design-rev0.2.ai">a.
 General design of the wristband</a></ul></ul>
 <ul> <ul> <a href="/Design%20files/ScalePattern1mm.stl">b.
 The 3D printed patterns</a></ul></ul>